Block-heel ankle boot with Trench coat— a women's outfit

 Get the proportions right

 Heel between 2 and 3 inches; shaft hits just above the ankle bone; toe almond or square.
-For the trench coat: hem hits mid-thigh for men, just-above-the-knee for women; the belt should tie, never buckle.
+For the trench coat: just above or below the knee, belt tied — over a dress or a full denim column alike; the tie at the waist is what turns a raincoat into a silhouette.

 Why the colours work